CHTC/chtc-website-source/uw-research-computing/r-jobs.md

 Replace "package_name" with the name of the package you wish to install.

 The first time you will be prompted to choose a \"CRAN mirror\" - this is where R is downloading the package.
-Choose any option that does **not** state `https` by the name as we only want locations with `http` configuration.
+Choose any US-based location to download.

 If you need a Bioconductor package you will first need to install the Bioconductor installation manager, then use Bioconductor to install your